How To Make Friends In College Or University

 The events are mostly run and organized by older students.
 Not all of these guides will be helpful, but some of them will go out of their way to make sure everyone feels comfortable and included.
 If you're at these events and feel a bit awkward about talking to the other students, you may find it a bit easier to chat to the guides.
 You can do that to get yourself in a more talkative mood, then try talking to your peers.

 The week can seem a bit overwhelming and crazy and partying focused.
-This is one situation where I'd advise people to go anyways, push their comfort zones, and try to make the best of it.
+This is one situation where I'd advise people to go anyway, push their comfort zones, and try to make the best of it.
 It's an experience you'll only get to do once, and there are a lot of benefits to going.
 Not all of the activities are pub crawls either.
 Universities realize not every student drinks, or is legally allowed to drink, and will try to accommodate them with non-partying activities.

 If you live in residence try to get to know the people on your floor